Wife of slain Milwaukee officer reveals she's pregnant

 MILWAUKEE – The wife of a Milwaukee police officer who was shot to death while serving a search warrant has revealed she's pregnant.

-Police say Caroline Rittner found out three days after her husband's funeral that she is going to have a baby.
-The girl is expected to arrive in October.
+Caroline Rittner found out three days after her husband's funeral that she is going to have a baby, police said Tuesday.
+The girl is expected to arrive in October, joining the son the Rittners had earlier.

+"It was met with mixed emotions," police Lt.
+Kristin Felsman told WISN-TV.
+"Extremely joyful emotions because, (it's) another legacy of Matt, and obviously very sad emotions because Matt would not be there to share in the joy of a new life."

 Officer Matthew Rittner was killed Feb.
 6 while helping serve a search warrant for suspected illegal guns and drugs at a Milwaukee duplex.